de-lachende-cavalier/de-lachende-cavalier.github.io/articles/index.md

 ---
 layout: articles
-title: Articles
+title: articles
-description: A collection of blog posts covering design and development across all mediums
+description: A collection of short essays on various topics.
 ---

-<p>A collection of blog posts covering design and development across all mediums.</p>
+<p>A collection of short musings on a variety of topics, mostly AI, philosophy and the sciences.<\p>